-- 7.4.1 Proceeds may be used to support non-profit Sub-charities that actively deliver a program or activity to the HFN community in the visual arts (e.g., drawing, painting, sculpting), the literary arts (e.g., creative writing, poetry), the media arts (e.g., computer graphics, film making) and the performing arts (e.g., music, dance, drama). - 7.4.2 Proceeds may be used to support programs whereby individuals are sent to structured and developmental arts programs offered outside the HFN community.
-Any travel expenses for a group or individual must meet the criteria for approved travel outlined in subsection 7.30. - 7.4.3 To be eligible to receive Proceeds, the Sub-charity delivering the arts program or activity must: - a) actively encourage the HFN community's participation in the program; - b) give the HFN community opportunities to participate in the program; - c) promote the program or activity to the HFN community; and - d) provide performances of the program or activity to the HFN community or the public, or provide training to the HFN community in the program or activity. - 7.4.4 Proceeds may be used to pay for the development and operation of HFN community facilities in which visual, literary, media, or performing arts activities are undertaken (see subsection 7.17). - 7.4.5 Proceeds may be used to pay for the production costs of performances or displays which are provided to the HFN community.
+- 7.4.1 Proceeds may be used to support non-profit sub-charities that actively deliver a program or activity to the HFN community in the visual arts (e.g., drawing, painting, sculpting), the literary arts (e.g., creative writing, poetry), the media arts (e.g., computer graphics, film making) and the performing arts (e.g., music, dance, drama). - 7.4.2 Proceeds may be used to support programs whereby individuals are sent to structured and developmental arts programs offered outside the HFN community.
+Any travel expenses for a group or individual must meet the criteria for approved travel outlined in Section 7.30. - 7.4.3 To be eligible to receive proceeds, the sub-charity delivering the arts program or activity must: - a) actively encourage the HFN community's participation in the program; - b) give the HFN community opportunities to participate in the program; - c) promote the program or activity to the HFN community; and - d) provide performances of the program or activity to the HFN community or the public, or provide training to the HFN community in the program or activity. - 7.4.4 Proceeds may be used to pay for the development and operation of HFN community facilities in which visual, literary, media, or performing arts activities are undertaken (see Section 7.17). - 7.4.5 Proceeds may be used to pay for the production costs of performances or displays which are provided to the HFN community.
 If a fee is charged to attend the performance or display, the revenue generated from the fees must be used to support the related costs.
-Proceeds may only be used after all revenue generated has been used to off-set related costs. - 7.4.6 Proceeds may be used to pay salaries, wages or fees of artists if: - a) the duties performed are essential to the Sub-charity's program delivery; and b) the duties are performed by a person with specialized qualifications.
+Proceeds may only be used after all revenue generated has been used to off-set related costs. - 7.4.6 Proceeds may be used to pay salaries, wages or fees of artists if: - a) the duties performed are essential to the sub-charity's program delivery; and